3comconfliczu/unicopedia-plus/README.md

     - Hovering over any circled Unihan character of the graph displays a tooltip with basic information: code point, age, set, ideograph status, compatibility source.
     - The currently looked up Unihan character appears in a bolder circle; clicking on any other circled variant character lets you "navigate" through all the variants.
     - In order to avoid visual clutter, any relation between two Unihan characters obtained from the Yasuoka variants is not displayed if another "standard" one with the same orientation already exists.
+    - By design, *compatibility* characters, if any, always appear on the *left* side of a graph with detailed relations.

 <img src="screenshots/unihan-variants.png" width="1080px" alt="Unihan Variants screenshot">